 This page contains links to recommended readings, videos, or resources & brief descriptions of those readings/resources.
+Also, see posts that discuss additional resources.

 Understanding Issues of Equity & Social Justice in Education & Society